 Nowadays, the word “pub”—short for “public house”—is for all intents and purposes synonymous with tavern or bar.
 The original pubs of Britain were the cornerstones of their communities, a place for people to convene, discuss and build community, prompting 17th century diarist Samuel Pepys to describe them as “The heart of England.”
 Here in Maine, we still try and keep the true public house spirit alive.

-Maine’s pubs may be part of a centuries-old tradition, but as mug clubs show, we’re not afraid to innovate.
+Maine’s pubs may be part of a centuries-old tradition, but we’re not afraid to innovate.
 Many brew their own signature beers, or, like McKay’s Public House in Bar Harbor, pride themselves on menus full of fresh, local and organic ingredients.
 The Newcastle Publick House has been certified and Environmental Leader by the Maine Department of Environmental Protection.
 And Gritty McDuff’s prides itself on building community both within and outside their doors, hosting Community Pint Night fundraisers for community groups and non-profits.